40 Ways to Slash Your Risk of Osteoporosis

 Test your bones

-“All women age 65 and older should have a bone density scan (DEXA) to assess their fracture risk,” says Heather Hofflich, DO, FACE, Professor of Medicine Departments of Endocrinology and Internal Medicine UC San Diego Health System.
+“All women age 65 and older should have a bone density scan (DEXA) to assess their fracture risk,” says Heather Hofflich, DO, FACE, an endocrinologist and a professor of medicine at UC San Diego Health in La Jolla, California.
 “This test assesses the bone density in your spine and your hips, and can help predict your fracture risk by telling you if you have normal bone density, low bone mass (osteopenia), or osteoporosis.”
 Younger women with risk factors may be screened earlier.
 Depending on your results, you may be rescreened anywhere from one to 15 years later.

 Ask your doctor to measure your height on an annual basis, says Dr. Lee.
 Losing a few millimeters or more can be an early sign of undiagnosed vertebral fractures that occur with osteoporosis.
 “In a vertebral compression fracture, the vertebra, which is weakened due to lower bone mineral density, collapses,” he says.
 “If there is concern for a vertebral compression fracture, your doctor will examine you and often recommend imaging studies,” such as X-ray, CT, or MRI.
 The main symptom is pain right in the middle of the back.

 “Bones are constantly undergoing a complex process of breaking down and being built back up, and smoking affects this process in many ways,” Dr. Laude says.
 “It decreases bone-protecting estrogen for both men and women, and decreases absorption of calcium.”
 Dr. Abelson says every effort should be made to stop completely to reduce osteoporosis risk—here are the 23 best ways to quit smoking.